MyOwnSpace99/Youtube-dl-command-lines/README.md

 |`"bestvideo[ext=(Video File Extension)]"`| Allows you to specify the video file extension.|
 |`(YouTube Video URL)`| The link to the YouTube video.|

+Example template:

 Type `youtube-dl.exe -f bestvideo[ext=(Video File Extension)] (YouTube Video URL)` and hit Enter.

 ### Partial Download
-**NOTE**: Partially downloading a YouTube video or audio requires YT-DLP - a Youtube-dl fork which adds additional functions.
+**NOTE**: Partially downloading a YouTube video or audio requires YT-DLP, a Youtube-dl fork which adds additional functions.
 Download [here](https://github.com/yt-dlp/yt-dlp).
 It also requires [FFmpeg](https://github.com/MyOwnSpace99/Youtube-dl-command-lines/edit/main/README.md#overview).

 You can download a specific portion of a video with additional file format strings.
 | String | Function |